olikeys/katacoda-scenarios/pod-fail-2/step2.md

-There's a few reason why a pod is in a CrashLoopBackoff state, these are generally a failing liveness probe, the application is crashing or a problem with the container command.

-For the purpose of this exercise we can assume that the application isn't crashing and that the container command is present and correct, leaving us with a probable issue with a liveness probe.
-How do we determine if this is the case?

-If we have a single failing pod we can simply run `kubectl describe pod xyz` where xyz is the name of the failing pod.
-If we have more than one you can get all events in the current namespace which should show you a number of faling liveness probes `kubectl get events --sort-by=.metadata.creationTimestamp`

-This confirms our theory that a livenessprobe is the cause of the issue and its returning a statuscode of 404.
-Our health check endpoint should be /healthz, lets take a look at what the pod is configured with.

-`kubectl get pod -oyaml`, this is going to return the full pod spec, you could use jsonpath output to return just he endpoint path `kubectl get pods -o jsonpath='{.items[*].spec.containers[*].livenessProbe.httpGet.path}'` but its a bit unwieldy and you can achieve a decent result with a simple grep statement `kubectl get pods -o yaml | grep livenessProbe -A5`

-The pods liveness probe is configured to check /nonexistentendpoint, its a fair to assume that this doesn't exist and we should change it to /healthz

-Continue to the next step for instructions on how to do this.
+The status `CreateContainerConfigError` is a fairly descriptive message, there's a configuration error.

+The first thing to do is run `kubectl describe pod`{{copy}}.
+There's only one pod in this namespace so we don't need to worry about specifying the full pod name, if there were multiple pods we'd want to run `kubectl get pod xyz`{{copy}} where xyz is the name of your failing pod.

+Here we see we have an event warning with a message `Error: secret "web-svr-secrets" not found`.
+Although its only a warning it is the reason why the pod is failing to create.
+If we run `kubectl get deployment -oyaml` we can see that our container is expecting a secret so that we can create an environment variable from it.

+Does this secret exist in our namespace? `kubectl get secrets`{{copy}} reveals we have a single secret and its not the one that we're after.

+Go to Step 3 for help in fixing the issue